How to contribute to xPack OpenOCD

 section, at the top or inside build configurations.

-For those who, for various reasons, can not use xpm, it is perfectly possible to manually adjust the PATH and to invoke the sequence of commands in order, just that it is more tedious, since multiple substitutions must be performed to compose the commands.
+For those who, for various reasons, cannot utilise xpm, it is perfectly possible to manually adjust the PATH and to invoke the sequence of commands in order, just that it is more tedious, since multiple substitutions must be performed to compose the commands.

 Visual Studio Code integration